 - Ability to manage several projects concurrently and adapt to changes in project requirements and/or the work environment.

 - Ability to work collaboratively within a team.

-- Ability to communicate and work effectively with other staff, members, community-based organizations, health center staff, customer/client groups, and the media.
+- Ability to communicate and work effectively with other staff, members, community-based organizations, health center staff, customer/vendors/client groups.

 - Awareness of the needs of medically underserved populations, demonstrates cultural competence, and shows interest in learning about community-based primary health care systems.

-- Excellent computer skills, particularly with software in Microsoft Office, including Word, Excel, PowerPoint and Outlook.
+- Excellent computer skills, particularly with software in Microsoft Office, including Word, Excel, Access, PowerPoint and Outlook.

 Work Environment (includes physical requirements):

 - Prolonged sitting, use of computer, monitor, and keyboard; occasionally lifting of lightweight boxes.

 - Travel to health centers, local travel, and possibly occasional national travel.